 • A plastic milk or water jug with a handle is ideal for collecting MOOP around your camp (which you should do throughout the week).

 • Showers are great on the playa, but shower water is gray water, and not allowed to hit the playa.
-Remember to bring a small inflatable swimming pool or other water containment device.
-Conserve shower water by reducing frequency, or taking shorter showers (or showering with friends! — with consent).
+Remember to bring a water containment device.
+Conserve shower water by reducing frequency, using biodegradable wipes, or taking shorter showers (or showering with friends! — with consent).
 The more water you conserve or evaporate, the less gray water you will need to collect from your containment device and bring off playa.

 • Don’t want to haul greywater home?
 You have options!
 The Playa Living section of our website has great ideas for properly dealing with greywater.